The Forgotten Architects of Iron Age Warfare

 Life, Logistics, and Command Inside the Ramparts

 An encampment was more than just its defenses.
 Recent excavations have focused intensely on the interior layout, seeking to understand how these sites functioned logistically.
 The evidence points to highly organized planning.
 Interior streets were often laid out in a regular grid, dividing the space into functional areas for residences, granaries, animal pens, and industrial workshops.
 The presence of immense storage pits, such as those found at Danebury, indicates the ability to stockpile grain surpluses on a huge scale, enabling the site to sustain a concentrated population during a siege lasting months.
 Water management was also a critical concern.
 Many oppida feature elaborate systems of cisterns and wells to ensure a reliable water supply.
+At Bibracte, a sophisticated drainage system channeled rainwater into large underground basins.
 The discovery of imported goods, such as Roman wine amphorae and fine pottery within these camps, demonstrates that they were not isolated fortresses but active participants in a vast economic network.
 A chieftain's residence or a large open meeting area is often found at the highest point, indicating a centralized command structure overseeing the camp's defense and administration.
+At Heuneburg, a multi-roomed building interpreted as a princely residence occupied the acropolis, with evidence of feasting and diplomatic exchanges.

 Key Excavations That Reshaped the Narrative

 Our knowledge of Celtic encampments comes from a handful of exceptional archaeological sites that have been subject to systematic, long-term investigation.
-Each has contributed a vital piece to the puzzle.
+Each has contributed a vital piece to the puzzle, overturning old stereotypes of Celtic disorganization.

 Bibracte (Mont Beuvray), France